Skip to main content

 ThreatMitigation

-Fake preimageSHA256(preimage) == paymentHash is cryptographically unforgeable
+Fake preimageSHA256(preimage) === paymentHash is cryptographically unforgeable

-Webhook spoofingHMAC-SHA256(secret, body) verified before any DB write
+Webhook spoofingHMAC-SHA256(secret, body) verified before processing